 Step 5.
 Specify Guest Processing Settings

-At the Guest Processing step of the wizard, you can configure settings that will allow you to specify what actions Veeam Backup for AWS will perform when communicating with the guest OSes of processed instances:
+If you want to back up EC2 instances that are currently running, you can configure guest processing settings at the Guest Processing step of the wizard.
+These settings allow you to specify what actions Veeam Backup for AWS will perform when communicating with the guest OSes.

-Application-aware processing is the Veeam technology based on Microsoft VSS.
-Microsoft VSS is responsible for quiescing applications on EC2 instances and creating a consistent view of application data.
-For more information on Microsoft VSS, see Microsoft Docs.
+Application-aware processing is a Veeam technology that is based on Volume Shadow Copy Service (VSS), a Microsoft solution responsible for quiescing applications on EC2 instances and creating a consistent view of application data.
+For more information on VSS, see Microsoft Docs.

 - The backup appliance must have outbound internet access to the SSM service.